Using Single Sign-On (SSO) for Authentication Only

 NOTE: For users who are authenticated with SSO, you must set the Authentication Method field to LDAP/Active Directory to support automatic user policy alignment updates in case attributes change.

 • Restrict to IP.
-The user will be allowed to access SL1 only from the specified IP.
+The user will be allowed to access Skylar One only from the specified IP.
 Specify the IP address in standard dotted-decimal notation.

 • Time Zone.
 Select the appropriate time zone to associate with the user account.